 Homegirl London’s Food Market Review: Mercato Metropolitano.
 If you want to meet up with a group of friends in the evening or at the weekend, then check out this massive food market.
-Situated a short walk from Elephant and Castle station, you can feast on an array of fabulous street food while you relax inside or outside depending on our unpredictable British weather.
+Situated a short walk from Elephant and Castle station, you can feast on an array of fabulous street food while you relax inside or outside.
 If you’re looking for London food markets, London food halls or places to eat near Elephant and Castle, head to Mercato Metropolitano.

 “Socialise with friends at this amazing food market while you tuck into delicious delights freshly prepared by artisans and independent producers,” Homegirl London

 There are so many artisan food stalls here that you can graze all day and not get bored.
 This makes it a brilliant place to meet up with your mates and satisfy even the pickiest of people (food-wise that is).
 Get one person to bagsy your table while everyone else goes off to order their grub.
 Homeboy and I visited just before Christmas when we stumbled upon this place by chance.
 We returned this time with two more friends who were well impressed.

 On this visit Homeboy and I shared a Venezuelan vegetarian filled arepa from the Guasacaca stand.
 The ‘Dominoes Arepa’ is stuffed with black beans, white cheese, fried plantains and pico de gallo, which is a salsa (chopped tomato, onion, coriander, hot peppers, etc.).
 We had this last time, and it got the big thumbs up.

 We also ate three very cute little veggie tacos from the Mexican Kitchen hatch.
 These are filled with grilled spinach and mushrooms, white cheese, sour cream and sweet corn.
 I loved the way they were displayed on a specially designed wooden board.